-Later that season, the same duo famously broke away during the French National Championship at the Aubenas circuit (Ardèche).
+Later that season, the same duo famously broke away during the French National Championship road race at the Aubenas circuit (Ardèche).

-Aimar beat Pingeon in the sprint, collecting the blue, white and red jersey of national champion that he had refused to wear the previous year in solidarity with Letort.
+Aimar beat Pingeon in the sprint, earning him France’s blue, white and red championship jersey, which he refused to wear the previous year in solidarity with Letort.

-However, Aimar had difficulty finding his form the following year, which began with a one-month suspension for doping that denied him a start in that season’s Vuelta a España and also stripped of him of his national champion’s jersey.
+However, Aimar had difficulty finding his form the following year, which began with a one-month suspension for doping that denied him a start in that season’s Vuelta a España, while also stripping him of his national championship jersey.

-While Aimar took victory at the Critérium de la Polymultipliée, he had another poor showing at the Tour de France, where he finished in 17th.
+While Aimar took victory at the Critérium de la Polymultipliée, he had another poor showing at the Tour de France, where he finished a dismal 17th.